-If this sounds familiar you might be pleased to know there’s a south-east Queensland destination you can reach from Brisbane, Toowoomba, the Goldie and the Sunshine Coast without a monotonous long haul drive.
+If this sounds familiar, you’ll be pleased to know there’s a south-east Queensland destination you can reach from Brisbane, Toowoomba, the Gold and the Sunshine Coasts without a monotonous long haul drive.

-Say g’day to Ipswich.
-Yes, the historic city with a big country heart, once unsung but now suddenly a little bit hipster, also happens to be packed with fun things for adventurous families to do.
+Say g’day to Ipswich, the historic city with a big country heart, packed with fun things for adventurous families to do.

 Pack the car Friday night because we’re leaving early to arrive for breakfast in a café in the heart of Queensland’s oldest designated public parkland, Queens Park.

 Give the kids a run around the adventure playground before heading into Queens Park Café for breakfast.
 The café has spacious seating, smashing coffee for mum and dad, and a big menu of crowd pleaser favourites from eggs Benedict to a cheesy beef nachos and assorted fresh baked cakes in the cabinet.

 From here it’s just a short wander to the Ipswich Nature Centre, the only free zoo in south-east Queensland, where you can see a wombat, quolls, rock wallabies, strutting peacocks and a range of farm animals.

 If this has whet the kids’ appetite for animal encounters you might like to jump in the car and visit one of the region’s farms, all within a few minutes’ drive from the city, where you can feed sheep and alpacas, walk with a llama, sample goat milk gelato and even ride a camel.
 Book ahead for your visit to Ewe-nique Hobby Farm, The Llama Farm, Naughty Little Kids or Summer Land Camels.